Reanalysis of experimental determinations of polariton-polariton interactions in microcavities: Introduction

 The basic theory of polariton-polariton interactions assumes that they interact entirely through their excitonic component.
 One writes the polariton state as

 where $|{\rm ex}\rangle$ and $|{\rm phot}\rangle$ are pure exciton and photon states, respectively, and $\alpha$ and $\beta$ are complex factors that depend on the polariton momentum and the energy difference between the photon and exciton (the ``detuning'').
-Figure \ref{mc1} shows the energy and exciton fraction $|\alpha|^2$ of the polariton states in a typical microcavity structure when the bare exciton and cavity photon states are equal at $k=0$, that is, resonant.
+Figure \ref{mc1} shows the energy and exciton fraction $|\alpha|^2$ of the polariton states as a function of $k$, for a typical microcavity structure when the bare exciton and cavity photon energies are tune to be equal at $k=0$.
 As seen in this figure, the lower polariton states evolve continuously into exciton states at higher energy and momentum.
 Therefore, when the particles scatter into different states, they also change their character of how excitonic they are.
-A helpful feature of the microcavity system is that the angle of external emission of photons leaking out of the mirrors maps directly to the in-plane momentum plotted in Fig.~\ref{mc1}, so that momentum distributions of the polaritons and excitons are directly measurable.
+If we write the pure exciton-exciton interaction as $g_{\rm ex}$, then because the interaction (\ref{bogoh}) has four polariton operators, the interaction strength between polaritons will be $g = |\alpha|^4g_{\rm ex}$.
+(In general, $\alpha$ is a function of $k$, which means that there can be four different values of $\alpha$ involved in a given two-body collision, but we can generally take an average value of $\alpha$ based on the detuning of the polaritons near $k=0$.)

+When multiple, degenerate quantum wells are embedded in a single microcavity, a single polariton will be a superposition of one photon and an exciton in each quantum well.
+The coefficient of any single quantum-well exciton state within the polariton state will be $\alpha/\sqrt{N_{QW}}$, where $N_{QW}$ is the number of quantum wells, and $\alpha$ is the excitonic coefficient for a single quantum well polariton with the same exciton-photon detuning.
+If we assume that excitons in separate quantum wells do not interact, then for a multiple quantum well system we write $g = |\alpha|^4g_{\rm ex}/N_{QW}$.
+We can also define an effective polariton-{\em exciton} scattering rate $\tilde g = |\alpha|^2 g_{\rm ex}/N_{QW}$ (i.e., $|\alpha|$ for the exciton states can be assumed $\sim 1$.)